architect/arc.codes/src/shared/en/aws/guides-data.md

   noteID **String
 ```

-Running `npm run create` will generate routes and tables to model our persistence needs.
+Running `npx create` will generate routes and tables to model our persistence needs.
 The `accounts` table defined above will have an `accountID` partition key, while the `notes` table will have an `accountID` partition key and a unique `noteID`.
 This is one way to model a "many-to-many" relationship in Dynamo.

-So, at this point, `npm run create` will create the following Dynamo tables:
+So, at this point, `npx create` will create the following Dynamo tables:

 - `testapp-staging-accounts`
 - `testapp-production-accounts`